Abraao-S/abraao-s/README.md

 - Studying at the moment: Javascript, React, Open Source
 - I really want to contribute through my work for the [Open Access](https://archive.org/details/GuerillaOpenAccessManifesto) of information!
 - My biggest inspiration in tech is definitely [Aaron Swartz](http://www.aaronsw.com/weblog/rawnerve)!
 And I got inspired by him to start a blog
-- I really love [playing guitar](https://www.instagram.com/braonis.guitarra) and my favorite guitarrist is definitely Marty Friedman!
+- I really love [playing guitar](https://www.instagram.com/braonis.guitarra) and my favorite guitarist is definitely Marty Friedman!
 - Pronouns: he/him (ele/dele 🇧🇷)
 - Fun fact: search for "Quokka" to make you smile 🤣